chaoran/node-serialize/README.md

 fs.writeFile = fs.writeFile.free();
 ```

-## What if an error happened?
+### What if an error happens?

-If an error happens, it will be passed to the corresponding callback function, and the execution of all serialized calls after it will be aborted.
+If an error happens, the error will be passed to the corresponding callback function, and the execution of all serialized calls after it will be aborted.
 If an error happens in a function call that does not have a callback, the error will be passed down to the first call that has a callback function.
 For example, if the `fs.mkdir('new')` call in the above code throws an error, because there's no callback attached to that call, the error will be passed down to the callback of `fs.writeFile(...)`.
 And, of course, `fs.mkdir('new/folder')` and `fs.writeFile(...)` won't be executed because an error occurred before them.

-## What's more to it?
+### What's more to it?

-If you want to serialize calls to file system, and serialize calls to database, but allow calls to file system and calls to database to happen concurrently, how to achieve this?
+If you want to serialize calls to file system, and serialize calls to database, but allow calls to file system and calls to database to happen concurrently, how to do it?
-Sure!
 You can serialize different functions into different queues.
-Functions belong to the same queue will be executed in serial, but functions between different queue can run concurrently.
+Functions belong to the same queue will be executed in serial, but functions between different queues can run concurrently.
 To serialize a function to a queue other than the default queue, give a queue name as the second argument of `serialize`:
 ```javascript
 conn.query = serialize(conn.query, "db");
 ```

-## Is any function *serializable*?
+### Is any function *serializable*?

 Current version of `serialize` can only serialize a function that satisfies the following conditions: